 Finally, we wish you “ Happy Imagining, Happy Creating & Happy Building !”

-The Creative Robotix project and the TIMee designs were devised and designed by Dr Simon Egerton a roboticist whose work inspired Brian David Johnson to invent Science-Fiction Prototyping (SFP) as a way of driving product innovation forward in a more effective way.
-At the time Brian was working as a futurist at the Intel Corporation driving their product innovation process.
+The Creative Robotix mobile robot designs were devised and designed by Dr Simon Egerton, a world renowned roboticist, whose work inspired Brian David Johnson to invent Science-Fiction Prototyping (SFP) as a way of driving product innovation forward in a more effective way.
+At the time Brian David Johnson was working as a futurist at the Intel Corporation driving their product innovation process.
 As part of his work, exploring the issues surrounding the development and deployment of future domestic robots (which Johnson believed would be one of the next big markets for high-tech companies), he wrote a Science Fiction Prototype about a post-singularity humanoid robot called Jimmy , that possessed levels of artificial general intelligence that were comparable to people.
-In the original story, “Nebulous Mechanisms” , Jimmy’s (fictional) designer was a computer scientist who went by the name of Dr Simon Egerton , a brilliant computer scientist who, as part of the story (SFP) gets involved in numerous adventures with the robots he had designed (with all the stories being written by Johnson to test some aspect of the commercial deployment of future humanoid robots).
+In the original story, “Nebulous Mechanisms” , Jimmy’s (fictional) designer was a computer scientist who went by the name of Dr Simon Egerton, a brilliant computer scientist who, as part of the story (SFP) gets involved in numerous adventures with the robots he had designed (with all the stories being written by Johnson to test some aspect of the commercial deployment of future humanoid robots).
 As with all of Johnson’s fiction, the stories are engaging and thoughtful.
-However, one of the most extraordinary facets of this series of supposedly fictional stories is that the lead character, Dr Simon Egerton is in fact a real person, a real computer scientist and a real-life robot designer who designed the Creative Robotix platforms and TIMee designs presented in this web page!
-If you want to find out more about him, visit the Dr Simon Egerton web page where you will see that he is currently the Deputy Head of School (Research) at Monash University Malaysia , leading the Intelligent Systems Research group.
+However, one of the most extraordinary facets of this series of supposedly fictional stories is that the lead character, Dr Simon Egerton is in fact a real person, a real computer scientist and a real-life robot designer who designed the Creative Robotix platforms presented in this web page!
+If you want to find out more about him, visit Simon’s web page where you will see that works in the College of Science, Health and Engineering, at the Bendigo Campus of La Trobe University near Melbourne (Australia) leading the Intelligent Systems Research group.
 There is a saying that “ from little acorns mighty oaks grow ” and in a similar vein, this work started from a research paper ( Using Multiple Personas in Service Robots to Improve Exploration Strategies When Mapping New Environments ) which led to Brian Johnson writing a series of SFPs about Dr Simon Egerton and his super intelligent robot Jimmy .
 Also, if you want to discover more about this history, visit the history of the Creative Science Foundation website